Spontaneous collapse effects on relativistic fermionic matter: results

 \section{results}

 We now present both perturbative and non-perturbative solutions to the gap equations, highlighting their impact on particle decay rates.
-By using the values of the constants given by $\gamma \approx 10^{-16} eV^{-2}$, $m_0 \approx 1 GeV$ and $\sqrt{4\sigma} \approx 1 eV $ for the CSL model, depending on the values of mass $m$ of the particle the effective coupling $\tilde{\gamma}=\gamma m^2/m_0^2 \approx 10^{-34} eV^{-4} m^2 $ could be beyond the region where the perturbative expansion is applicable.
-Thus, one will look into both limits to extract information.
-Independent of the strength of the effective coupling, due to the imaginary coupling, the effective mass becomes complex.
+For instance, by using the values of the constants $\gamma \approx 3.2 \times 10^{-31} eV^{-2}$, $m_0 \approx 1 GeV$ and $\sqrt{4\sigma} \approx 1 eV $ given by the GRW model \cite{GRWref}, due to the amplification mechanism which objectively appears on the dependence on the values of mass $m$ of the particle on the effective coupling $\tilde{\gamma}=\gamma m^2/m_0^2 \approx 10^{-49} eV^{-4} m^2 $, and also the characteristics which the effective coupling constant has dimension of $(mass)^{-2}$, one assumes that a perturbative expansion is not applicable.
+Thus, one will look into the non-perturbative approach to extract information.
+Independent of the strength of the effective coupling constant, due to its imaginary character, the effective mass becomes complex.
 This new feature, which arose as a result of the spontaneous collapse, will be analyzed in the sequel.